will198735/Readme-Generator/potential-enigma-main 2/Develop/utils/Readme.md

   ## Description
-  this is a program that allow user to generate a professional readme using the command line
+  This is a program that allow user to generate a professional README.md using the comand line.